Americans convicted in Iran say they were hostages

 NO FORGIVENESS

-The men spent the first three months of their detention in solitary confinement before they were put in an 8 foot by 13 foot cell together.
+The men spent the first three months of their detention in solitary confinement before they were put in an 8 foot by 13 foot (2.5 meter by 4 meter) cell together.
 They spent their time reading and testing each other on various topics and were allowed a short time in an outside room to exercise daily.

 During 781 days in jail, they had 15 minutes of phone calls with their families and one short visit from their mothers, Fattal said.
 They staged repeated hunger strikes over demands they be given letters sent by their families, he said.